 This area leads the development and coordination of policy in climate change adaptation and mitigation, climate risk management, disaster risk reduction (DRR) and disaster recovery.
-The Cluster specifically incorporates risk as a key element of strategies to pursue sustainable development, to anticipate conflict and crises and to strengthen resilience.
+The Cluster specifically incorporates risk as a key element of strategies to pursue sustainable development, anticipate conflict and crises and strengthen resilience.

 HIV, Health and Development

 This team, of which the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) Partnership Team is a part, provides policy and programme support to UNDP Country Offices, UN Joint Teams on AIDS, the African Union Commission, the New Partnership for Africa’s Development, Regional Economic Communities, the African Development Bank, Regional Civil Society organisations and other regional institutions.